mjordan/iipqa/README.md

 * That there are no extra files like .Thumbs.db, .DS_Store, or .log files mixed in with the import packages.
 * That MODS XML files in import packages validate.

 The MODS validation test is optional, and is enabled by providing the `-v` option in the `iipqa` command.
-The other tests are always run.
+The other tests are always runi (although you can disable the check in compound object input for the `structure.xml` file by including the `--skip_structure`/`-k` option).

 ## Usage